Skip to main content

 Lifestyle modification

-TARPEYO was studied under the name Nefecon, which was used in the draft 2024 KDIGO guideline.
+TARPEYO was studied under the name Nefecon, which was used in the KDIGO 2025 guideline.

 IMPORTANT SAFETY INFORMATION